k10sj02/tidy-pydy-tuesday/2025_01_21_himalayan_expeditions/README.md

 In addition to modeling, I explored several key questions about the expeditions, including:

-* How climbing status (PSTATUS) varies across mountain ranges (HIMAL_FACTOR)
+* How climbing status (PSTATUS) varies across mountain ranges (HIMAL_FACTOR)?

+Climbing status (PSTATUS) across mountain ranges: Most Himalayan ranges have a mix of statuses, but the majority of peaks are successfully summited, with variations reflecting range difficulty.

-* Which mountain ranges have the highest average peak height (HEIGHTM)
+* Which mountain ranges have the highest average peak height (HEIGHTM)?

+Mountain ranges with highest average peak height: Kangchenjunga/Simhalila has the highest mean (7,237 m) and median (7,328 m) peak heights.

-* How peak heights differ for open versus closed peaks (OPEN)
+* How peak heights differ for open versus closed peaks (OPEN)?

+Peak heights for open vs closed peaks: Most peaks between 6,000–6,999 m are open, while higher peaks (>7,000 m) are more often closed.

-* Which climbing routes (ROUTE1–4) have the highest success rates (SUCCESS1–4)
+* Which climbing routes (ROUTE1–4) have the highest success rates (SUCCESS1–4)?

+Routes with highest success rates: ROUTE1 dominates with 737 successful climbs; ROUTE2 has 34, and ROUTE3–4 have none.

 * The effect of supplemental oxygen (O2USED, O2NONE) on summit success

+Effect of supplemental oxygen on summit success: Expeditions using oxygen have a 96% success rate versus 60% for those without.

-* How often bad weather (TERMREASON = 4) vs. technical difficulty (TERMREASON = 10) causes expedition termination
+* How often bad weather (TERMREASON = 4) vs. technical difficulty (TERMREASON = 10) causes expedition termination?

+Bad weather causes 8.7% of terminations, while technical difficulty causes only 1.1%.

-* Whether expeditions with no hired personnel (NOHIRED) have higher or lower death rates
+* Whether expeditions with no hired personnel (NOHIRED) have higher or lower death rates?

+Death rates and hiring personnel: Expeditions without hired personnel have a 4.0% death rate, nearly identical to 4.1% for those with hired staff.

 ### Model Findings